By using this site, you agree to the Privacy Policy and Terms of Use.

 GMJ_Submit_Banner

-The systematic pharmacokinetic analysis found caffeine half-life ranging from approximately 2 hours in fast metabolizers to 10 hours or more in slow metabolizers.
+The systematic pharmacokinetic analysis by Grzegorzewski and colleagues found caffeine half-life ranging from approximately 2 hours in fast metabolizers to 10 hours or more in slow metabolizers.
 This represents a 4 to 5-fold spread in how long a single dose remains pharmacologically active, challenging the utility of population-based timing recommendations for clinical practice.

 Genetics Explain Only Part of the Variation